personaltelco/ptp-splash-page/README.md

 Some of the content is dynamically loaded from the server (as opposed to the router).

-The file config/config.json feeds the dust template to set these variables which are later set in the HMLT to be passed to ptp-splash-server.min.js
+The file config/config.json feeds the dust template to set these variables which are later set in the HTML to be passed to ptp-splash-server.min.js

     <script>